 Epi, as the oldest child was known, easily merged into American life, attended Columbia University, and graduated with honors.
 With Anastasios crafting and selling his instruments on the ground floor and family living upstairs, the line between work and home life became increasingly blurred.
 Epi and Orpheus ('Orphie') were soon helping out in the shop, now located at 247 West 42nd Street.

-At his mother's death in 1923, Epi assumed ownership of controlling shares of the business.
-He phased out most of the old world style mandolins and introduced the Recording line of banjos, then the most popular instrument in post-World War I America.
+At his mother's death in 1923, Epi assumed ownership of the controlling shares of the business and phased out most of the old world style mandolins.
+Instead, he introduced the Recording line of banjos, then the most popular instrument in post-World War I America.

 Epi took the title of president and general manager and announced in trade publications and advertisements that "the new policy of business and all interest will be devoted to the production of banjos, tenor banjos, banjo mandolins, banjo guitars, and banjo ukuleles under the registered trademark name of 'Epiphone.'"